l1ttle-org/BanSystem/README.md

-# SamplePlugin
+# BanSystem
-A sample plugin!
-Use it for your own purposes
+A simple banning system